Dixie Tornado Alley: Just Another Stormy Day in Mississippi

 That it was a true tornado I have no doubt, since many people in my neighborhood, including a neighbor across the street, sustained much more damage than I. There were roofs and parts of homes completely blown away, and other houses with large trees dumped through their roofs.
 Trees and power lines were down all over this block, so it was difficult for the emergency crews to get through for a couple of days.

 There were widespread electric power and phone outages, and municipal drinking water wasn't considered safe.
 The Red Cross climbed over downed trees to deliver meals and drinking water to our neighborhood, as well as mops and buckets--all useful and appreciated.

-Having the trees in my back yard cut down and moved out by heavy equipment completely eradicated the sod on my lawn, so it had to be re-sodded after all the other repair word was completed.
-Fortunately, my homeowners insurance covered nearly all the damage minus the deductible.
+Having the trees in my back yard cut down and moved out by heavy equipment completely eradicated the sod on my lawn, so it had to be re-sodded after all the other repair work was completed.
+Fortunately, my homeowner's insurance covered nearly all the damage minus the deductible.

 This explains why I dislike the frequent occurrences of heavy thunderstorms that plow through this area several times in one day, often from two different pathways.
 This usually happens during an afternoon into the late evening before they move completely on out.
 Sometimes, of course, the severe weather begins early, even before daybreak.
 A suburban residential area only a few miles from my home was hit several years ago while most people were still asleep, resulting in fatalities.

 Oddly, in spite of a history of violent tornadoes in the state, the majority of homes in Mississippi do not have basements or storm cellars.
 There are also many, many people who live in mobile homes, which are not considered safe during severe weather.
 Don’t you find this strange in a “tornado alley?”